 Copyright © Nucleus Medical Media, Inc.

-Factors that increase the risk of a baby having GBS include the following: Mother currently has GBS in her vaginal or rectal area—This is confirmed by a lab test between weeks 35-37 of pregnancy.Mother is GBS positive and does not get antibiotics at least 4 hours before deliveryMother had a previous baby with GBS disease
+Factors that may increase your baby's chance of GBS include: Mother currently has GBS in her vaginal or rectal area—This is confirmed by a lab test between weeks 35-37 of pregnancy.Mother is GBS positive and does not get antibiotics at least 4 hours before deliveryMother had a previous baby with GBS disease

 Mother has a

 urinary tract infection

 Labor or rupture of the membranes before 37 weeks of pregnancyRupture of the membranes for 18 hours or more before deliveryMother has a fever during laborFrequent vaginal examinations during laborUse of intrauterine fetal monitoring devices

 In pregnant women, GBS infections can sometimes cause inflammation or irritation of the lining of the uterus called endometritis, infection of the uterus and amniotic sac called amnionitis, and loss of pregnancy due to infection.

 Symptoms of endometritis and amnionitis may include: FeverAbdominal painBad odor of amniotic fluid

 Doctors are especially concerned about how GBS infections affect young infants.
 The disease can occur early in newborns (early-onset) or late (late-onset).
 Early-onset GBS disease usually causes illness within the first 24 hours of life.
 However, illness can occur up to 3 days after birth.
 Late-onset disease usually occurs at 3 to 4 weeks of age.
 It can occur any time from 4 days to 3 months of age.

 Symptoms of GBS include: Unstable temperature—low or highBreathing problemsNot eating wellIrritabilityDifficulty wakingWeakness or lacking energy—in late-onset disease